-- 1. arriving at sustainable employer/employee cost-sharing contribution levels - 2. carefully managing staffing and salary levels - 3. advocating constructive legislative changes to the retirement law and CalPERS policy
+- 1. arriving at sustainable employer/employee cost-sharing contribution levels - 2. carefully monitoring staffing and salary levels - 3. supporting constructive legislative changes to the retirement law

 The City has taken many steps within the CalPERS system to lower the cost of providing pension benefits.
-It now has developed new tiers of employee pension formulas that will, over time, reduce the benefit cost and contribution of the City to the employee share as the result of recent collective bargaining processes.
-Since inception of the alternative tiers, the City has hired several employees within those pension groups.
+It now has developed new tiers of employee pension formulas that effectively reduce the benefit cost and contribution of the City to the employee share as the result of recent collective bargaining processes.
 Future changes in pension arrangements should involve careful consideration and study with a focus on the impact on recruitment, labor relations and organizational costs of such changes.